‘Disappeared’: Lynn Messer Baptist Mom Found Dead On Missouri Farm, Story On ID

 Disappeared’s coverage should be able to fill in most of the gaps.
 According to Missouri Times, Lynn Messer’s son, Abram, has asked for Kerry Messer to tell the truth about what happened to his mother.

-- Kerry Messer, who has often taken to Facebook, to profess his love for his wife, who he called “Ma.”
+- Kerry Messer has often taken to Facebook to profess his love for his wife, who he called “Ma.”

 - Kerry Messer’s granddaughters were the ones who stumbled upon Lynn Messer’s remains.